campa-consortium/pals/source/beamlines.md

   length: 37.8
   zero_point: thingC
   line:
-    - item: thingB      # Name of an element or BeamLine defined elsewhere.
+    - thingB            # This item refers to the name of an element or BeamLine defined elsewhere.
-    - item:             # Another way of specifying the name of an element or BeamLine.
+    - Drift:            # Another way of specifying the name of an element or BeamLine as an item.
         name: thingC
-    - item:             # This item contains an Element that is reversed.
+    - Quadrupole:       # This item contains a Quadrupole that is reversed.
         direction: -1
-        Element:
           ...
-    - item:             # This item contains a BeamLine repeated three times
+    - Beamline:         # This item contains a BeamLine repeated three times
         repetition: 3
-        BeamLine:
           ...
 ```